ReDI-School/html-css/projects/01_ecommerce/04_milestone/project_guide.md

 ### **2. `style.css`**

-This file progressively evolves across the three weeks, starting with basic styling and advancing to responsive layouts.
+This file progressively evolves across the three Milestones, starting with basic styling and advancing to responsive layouts.

 #### **Header Styling**